 Tenergy 05 vs 05 FX

-When Butterfly first released the Tenergy 05 in FX version, it created a buzz in the table tennis community especially those who have already used Tenergy 05 were crazy in buying it.
+When Butterfly first released the Tenergy 05 in FX version, it created a buzz in the ping pong community especially those who have already used Tenergy 05 were crazy in buying it.

 The FX version is lighter than the original 05.